Welcome parents and guardians!

 If at any time you feel your student is struggling and you don't know how to help them, please let me know and I will help in any way I can.
-Many families, both of students and other teachers, are still dealing with the effects the pandemic has had on our lives and adjusting to a new normal.
-Many have also had to deal with trauma and loss as well.
 If there is something I can help your student with, please feel free to email me at email@example.com.
 If you would prefer, we can arrange a Google meet which you can join either with your device or your phone.
 I have created a Parent Meeting Request Form for this purpose.

 Thank you for visiting,